cdrischler/compphysics-summer-tutorials/fortranC/README.md

 !       default input and output
       integer ::  kread=5, kwrite=6

 >>  Variables must be declared at the beginning of your code.
-Fortan has as basic variables
+Fortran has as basic variables
 >>  `real`, `complex``, `logical`, `character`.

 !       default input and output